You are currently viewing Direct Taxes and Taxpayers

 c.
 Arbitrary tax rates and interpretation

 The tax authorities set the tax rates for direct taxes.
-The tax authorities can determine the tax rates without any reference to anyone.
+The tax authorities can determine the tax rates with no reference to anyone.
 Besides, the tax authorities set tax laws that guide the implementation of the same direct taxes in the country.

 d.
 Requires money to pay